sonic-pi-net/sonic-pi/etc/doc/tutorial/A.19-subtractive-synthesis.md

 # [Low Pass Filter] - breakout box

-The low pass filter is such an important part of every subtractive synthesis toolkit that it's worth taking a deeper look at how it it works.
+The low pass filter is such an important part of every subtractive synthesis toolkit that it's worth taking a deeper look at how it works.
 This diagram shows the same sound wave (the `:prophet` synth) with varying amounts of filtering.
 At the top, section A shows the audio wave with no filtering.
 Notice how the wave form is very pointy and